How to ace your College interview over the phone

-As a result of the ongoing COVID-19 pandemic, all of our interviews with new students are now being done over the phone.
+As a result of the ongoing COVID-19 pandemic, all of our interviews with new students are now being done over the phone or via Teams.

 While there are lots of helpful hints and tips online about face-to-face interviews, we thought it would be good to share some telephone interview tips in this blog.
 If you have any specific questions about your interview, please feel free to get in touch with us and one of the team will be able to help you.